XGavinp/Vision-Semantics-Image-Captioner/README.md

 # Vision Semantics Captioner

-Welcome to Our Image Caption Generator Project!
+Welcome to Our Vision Semantics Image Captioner!

 ## Instructions to Run the Repository: